samroman3/ios-sets-lab/README.md

 }
 ```

-- This code will compile but crash
-- "This is not a subset"
-- This code will not compile
+- This code will not compile // wrong annotation syntax for Set type
-- "This is a subset"
-- Nothing will be output